The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Introduction

 So far, the only claimed detection of the 21cm signal has been reported by the global signal experiment EDGES \citep{Bowman2018a}.
-While still controversial (e.g. \citealt{Hills2018, Bowman2018b, Sims2019, Singh2019, Bradley2019, Tauscher2020}), the signal, centered at $z \sim 17$, suggests an early start of star formation and gives a first glimpse of the amazing potential of 21cm observations that will be obtained by ongoing and forthcoming 21cm experiments, such as LOFAR (\citealt{vanHaarlem2013}, \citealt{Patil2017}, \citealt{Mertens2020}), HERA (\citealt{DeBoer2017}, \citealt{theheracollaboration2021hera}), REACH (\citealt{Cumner2022}) and SKA (\citealt{Koopmans2015}).
+In order to explain the large depth of the EDGES absorption feature, new physics has been taken into account; for a more detailed discussion, we refer the reader to Section \ref{sec:RadioBG}.
+While still controversial (e.g. \citealt{Hills2018, Bowman2018b, Sims2019, Singh2019, Bradley2019, Tauscher2020}), the signal, centered at $z \sim 17$, suggests an early start of star formation and gives a first glimpse of the amazing potential of 21cm observations that will be obtained by ongoing and forthcoming 21cm experiments, such as LOFAR (\citealt{vanHaarlem2013}, \citealt{Patil2017}, \citealt{Mertens2020}), PRIZM (\citealt{Philip2019}), NenuFAR (\citealt{Mertens2021}), HERA (\citealt{DeBoer2017}, \citealt{theheracollaboration2021hera}), REACH (\citealt{Cumner2022, deLera2022}), SKA (\citealt{Koopmans2015}) and SARAS 3 (\citealt{Singh2021}).
+The latter experiment is of particular relevance as it rejects the EDGES best-fitting profile with 95.3\% confidence interval.
 Even though so far no other detection has been claimed, the first observations of HERA already put some constraints on the temperature of the IGM at z $\sim$ 8.
-In particular, low X-ray heating scenarios are now strongly disfavoured, especially if a strong radio background is present \citep{theheracollaboration2021hera}.
+In particular, low X-ray scenarios seem to be unlikely, especially if a strong radio background is present \citep{theheracollaboration2021hera, Hera2022b}.
+However, at this stage, all the constraints on the temperature of the IGM (and therefore on the heating) are still weak and model dependent.

 The purpose of this work is to compute the evolution in redshift of the 21cm global signal starting from the outputs of the recently developed semi-analytical model named \textsc{cat} (Cosmic Archaeology Tool, \citealt{Trinca2022}). \textsc{cat} was developed to investigate the early evolution of the first stars and black holes in a self-consistent way with the aim of constraining the nature of the first BH seeds and their dominant growth mode using current and future observations of the BH mass function at $z > 4$.
 Therefore, the model provides all the necessary input to compute the strength of the 21cm signal generated from the first stars and accreting BHs.